hmmbug/digitalbangkokrecorder/content/articles/experimenting-with-llms-for-ocr.md

 | ----------- | ----------- |
 | We had hoped to be able to have{{< br >}}‘the Recorder make its re-appear-{{< br >}}ance among the eitizens of Bang-{{< br >}}kok- at the first of the year, so{{< br >}}that it might wish them the com-  | &nbsp;&nbsp;&nbsp;&nbsp;We had hoped to be able to have{{< br >}}the Recorder make its re-appear-{{< br >}}ance among the citizens of Bang-{{< br >}}kok at the first of the year, so{{< br >}}that it might wish them the com-       |

-Tesseract confuses some page markings for characters, for example, the start of the second line, and misspells one word (citizens, 3rd line) but otherwise does a good job.
+Tesseract misinterprets page markings as characters, for example, the start of the second line, and misspells one word (citizens, 3rd line) but otherwise does a good job.

 However, the LLM improves on this with perfect spelling, ignoring the page markings and indenting the paragraph.